- About Us

 - Advancing the Human Spirit

-Susquehanna Service Dogs Dogs on Campus: Roar for More at Penn State
+Susquehanna Service Dogs Campus Puppy Raising Programs: Roar for More at Penn State

-Our Dogs on Campus program at Penn State University, known as Roar for More, is run by students on campus in State College, PA.
+Our Campus Puppy Raising Program at Penn State University, known as Roar for More, is run by students on campus in State College, PA.
 Established in 2014, Roar for More aims to raise puppies to be well socialized, well trained, and ready to excel once they return to Susquehanna Service Dogs for advanced training.
 All students who directly interact with SSD dogs go through all orientation and introductory classes.

 In addition to giving the puppies in training a variety of experiences, the puppy raising program gives students the opportunity to develop leadership skills and practice responsibility, as well as learn about the many ways service dogs assist people.